Canowindra: Demographics

 The State Suburb (SSC) of Canowindra (SSC 10796) completely encompasses Moorbel (SSC 12709), Nyrang Creek (SSC 13059) and nearly all of Billimari (SSC 10354).
 The combined population of these SSCs in 2016 was 2,673.
 For the 2021 census the ABS released the population data based on the 2804 Postal Area and the total population had increased to 2,832.

 Census data for the "Urban Centre and Locality" which excludes Moorbel shows that between 2001 and 2016 the numbers have reduced from 1516 to 1395.
 However, the figures for wider area "State Suburb (SSC)" show a modest increase in the count from 2,126 in 2006 to 2258 in 2016.

 In the Canowindra SSC, 88.2% of people were born in Australia and 91.5% of people only spoke English at home.
 The most common responses for religion were Catholic 29.7%, Anglican 26.6%, No Religion 16.5% and Uniting Church 8.9%.

 Suburbs

 There are two residential areas associated with the town: South Canowindra and Moorbel.

-The "Village of South Canowindra" is a rural place located south of the Bellubula River.
+The "Village of South Canowindra" is a rural place located south of the Belubula River.

 Moorbel is a locality about 3 km E by N of Canowindra and 4 km SW by W of South Canowindra.
 In February 1917, residents of Belmore petitioned the postal inspector at Parkes for a postal receiving station.
 Because a place named Belmore existed in Sydney, the residents submitted other names, with Moorbel finally being approved by the Department of Lands in July 1917.
 A local market is held at Moorbel Hall each month.